alarive/siren/README.md

 ### java-array
 A java version which takes advantadge of the fact that SIREN numbers always have 9 digits.
-It runs in 0(N) with a spatial complexity of O(1).
+It runs in 0(N) with a spatial complexity of O(1) but....

-Prefer this version over the java-hashmap version only for very very large inputs as the spatial complexity hides the fact that the constant is very large (it uses a 10^10 byte array)
+the spatial complexity constant is unusually large: it uses a 10^9 byte array and does not run with Xmx < 1500m :) So in real life it is very unlikely that you would ever need this (and it may not work at all on some machines, so don't be surprised !)